liizzasulistio/SILo/README.md

 A repository for SILo Project to fulfill Software Design (D) Assignments.

 ---
+# Notes
+`SILo` folder can be opened using Netbeans IDE.

+---
 # About SILo
 SILo's name itself is taken from *Sistem Informasi Logistik* or Logistic Information System.
 There are 3 classes of end-users who will use this software, those are:
 1. Booker: An administrative staff who is responsible on mantaining the master data of the items.